davi1972/greener-app/README.md

 3. Our Recommendation System that is deployed in IBM Cloud Functions act as the backed of the Greener app.

 ## Long description

+According to a new study by the University of Gothenburg, most people are convinced they’re more eco-friendly than their friends and neighbours.
+This stems from the belief that “only I am doing my bit” to care for the environment.
+But all these do-good-ers need a platform that connects them to other people practicing environmentally friendly habits.
+We want the majority to know that Greener is where you realise the eco-friendly population is much larger than you think.
+The Greener UI is based on web technology and it's multi-platform supported.
+The app can not only be easily packaged as an iOS or Android application for mobiles, but can also be deployed as a website.
+Users are able to access it via all platforms with all screen sizes.
+Greener Ul adapts its layout reactively according to the user's device, providing a consistent and enjoyable user experience.
+We use customized algorithms - an event scraping tool in Python, IBM NLU classification, and a recommendation system based on reinforcement learning - that help suggest the list of events to people based on their preferences, what sustainable level they consider themselves at, location, and peer circle’s interests.
+It all comes together with the help of IBM Cloud Functions by leveraging the different actions, triggers and APIs.
+The events can come from NGO websites, Facebook, Twitter, or the users themselves, who may organize their own green events to boost engagement and promote eco-friendly habits.
+The organizations we look to partner with may also provide minor incentives for attending events, which are endorsements of eco-friendly organizations that give these businesses visibility and a potential customer pool.
+We want to promote Greener as a platform because saving our earth is a collective task that becomes fun and efficient when done together!

 ## Project roadmap